Learn why calibration is needed and how often it is required.

 Calibration occurs by applying a full charge, discharge and charge.
 This is done in the equipment or with a battery analyzer as part of battery maintenance.

-The best method to calibrate a smart battery is to use a battery analyzer.
+Battery analyzers serve as a valuable tool to calibrate a smart battery.
 An analyzer fully charges the battery and then applies a controlled discharge that provides the all-important capacity readings of the chemical battery.
-This discharge measurement of the chemical battery is a truer reading than what coulomb counting provides by capturing past discharge events of the digital battery.
+This discharge measurement is a truer reading than what coulomb counting provides by capturing past discharge events of the digital battery.

 What happens if the battery is not calibrated regularly?
 Can such a battery be used with confidence?
 Most smart battery chargers obey the dictates of the chemical battery rather than the digital battery and there are no safety concerns.
 The battery should function normally, but the digital readout may become unreliable.